operas-eu/lodel-data-interoperability-bundle/README.md

 - ```make quality```: Runs PHP-CS-Fixer and PHPStan to ensure code quality and perform static analysis.
 - ```make security```: Uses Symfony's security check to check for known vulnerabilities in dependencies.
+- ```make tests```: Executes all automated tests with PHPUnit to ensure that the application behaves as expected.

 ## Troubleshooting
 ### Common Issues